 So whether you sing regularly and would like to try something different or you’ve never sung before and want to try something new then we’d love to meet you.
 You can join us by simply coming along to one of our weekly rehearsals (see below) and signing up.
 If you have any questions then please see the contact page for more information on how to get in touch.

-Rehearsals run weekly on Thursdays, starting at 7pm, throughout most of the year.
-Please see the rehearsal schedule page for the information about the current term.
-It costs £3 to attend a rehearsal and you only have to pay for those that you attend.
+Rehearsals run weekly on Thursdays throughout most of the year.
+It costs £3 to attend a single rehearsal or £30 paid up front for 11 rehearsals.
+You only pay for those that you attend.